c3333/cpp-docs.de-de/docs/build-insights/reference/sdk/cpp-event-data-types/event-group.md

 ### <a name="parameters"></a>Parameter

-*Index*\
+*index*\
-Der Index des Elements, auf das in der Aktivitätsereignisgruppe zugreifen soll.
+Der Index des Elements, auf das in der Aktivitätsereignisgruppe zugegriffen werden soll.

 ### <a name="return-value"></a>Rückgabewert

-Das Ereignis aus dem Ereignisstapel, der an der durch *Index*angegebenen Position gespeichert ist.
+Das Ereignis aus dem Ereignisstapel, das an der von *Index* angegebenen Position gespeichert ist.

 ## <a name="size"></a><a name="size"></a>-Größe